YTread Logo

 ever

 !
-6- Abraham Shakespeare The fact that someone named Shakespeare lived through a modern tragedy is perhaps one of the best ironies imaginable, how
+6- Abraham Shakespeare The fact that someone with the last name Shakespeare lived through a modern tragedy is perhaps one of the best ironies imaginable, how

 ever

 unfortunate it may be.
-Unlike the more famous Shakespeare, Abraham worked hard as a trucker's assistant.
-But when he won a THIRTY MILLION DOLLARS jackpot in Florida in 2006, his life actually took a turn for the worse.
-Instead of doing the math and delving into the discounted cash flows, Shakespeare decided he was smart and could beat the guaranteed rate presented to him, and instead opted for a lump sum of $16.9 million, significantly less than the $30 million annuity to which he was entitled.
+Unlike the more famous Shakespeare, Abraham worked hard as a teamster's assistant.
+But when he won a THIRTY MILLION DOLLAR jackpot in Florida in 2006, his life got even worse.
+Instead of crunching the numbers and delving into discounted cash flows, Shakespeare decided he was smart and could beat the guaranteed rate he was presented with and instead opted for a lump sum of $16.9 million, significantly less than the annuity of 30 million dollars to which he was entitled.

 the dumbest lottery winners ever

-Never mind the fact that he is a trucker and if he was really good at finance, he would be in the industry.
-ANYWAY, after buying a Rolex and making big mistake #1. #1 with a $1 million house, Shakespeare didn't seem to go on drug binges or spending sprees.
-But like many before him, he had a lot of people coming to ask for money.
-In particular, he started a business with a woman named Dee Dee Morgan called Abraham Shakespeare LLC, with the goal of writing his life story... sort of.
-Just a word of advice guys, you have to have achieved something in life to sell an interesting story... not just to win the
+Never mind the fact that he is a truck driver and if he was really good at finance he would be in the industry.
+ANYWAY, after buying a Rolex and making big mistake #1 with a million dollar house, Shakespeare didn't seem to binge on drugs or spend a lot of money.
+But like many before him, there were tons of people who came asking for money.
+In particular, he started a business with a woman named Dee Dee Morgan called Abraham Shakespeare LLC, with the goal of writing the story of his life... or something vague like that.
+Just a word of advice guys, you have to have achieved something in life to sell an interesting story...not just win the

 lottery